sjohner/azurebootcamp.ch/content/sessions/index.md

 9. Next steps: where we plan to go from here.

 🙂 [HANSJÖRG WINGEIER](https://www.linkedin.com/in/hansjoerg-wingeier) ⚡️ IT Architect @ Die Mobiliar
-🙂 [NIK WOLFGRAMM](https://www.linkedin.com/in/nikwol/) ⚡️ IT Architect @ Die Mobiliar
+🙂 [MATHIAS HERZOG](https://www.linkedin.com/in/mathias-herzog-888a6788/) ⚡️ Cloud Consultant @ peakscale.ch

 ### <a name="cloudcost"></a> ⭐️ Azure FinOps: The Quiz
 Are you looking for ways to save money on your Azure bill?
 Join us for a fun and interactive quiz-based session on Azure cost optimization.
 As experienced Azure FinOps consultants, we've seen it all when it comes to inefficient resource usage, unexpected cost spikes, and other common Azure cost pitfalls.
 In this session, we'll present several real-life scenarios that we've encountered in our daily work and challenge the audience to come up with cost-saving solutions.